LeonBaram/keen-mind-notepad/README.md

 ---

 In Dungeons and Dragons, "Keen Mind" is an ability that bestows your character with a nearly flawless memory.
 The _Keen Mind Notepad_ hopes to do the same!
-Designed for rapid-fire notetaking in the heat of battle, and for ease of categorization and reference.
+Designed for rapid-fire notetaking in both the heat of battle and tedious boardroom meetings, and for ease of categorization and reference.

 ## Features